stheisen/tyzen9-electron-react/README.md

 ## TODO

-:warning: Get my hands on a MAC to validate that MAC builds function as expected.
+:warning: Get my hands on a Mac to validate that Mac builds and icons function as expected.

 ## Common Questions
 ### "Network.loadNetworkResource failed."
 Errors